Overview of the Specialty

 Source: NRMP Match results for U.S. seniors applying in a single specialty. *Competitiveness is based upon the percentage of U.S. Seniors who ranked each specialty as their only choice.

 WUSM Match Statistics

-For a list of WUSM match statistics for the past several years, please visit Search for WUSM Statistics.
-You will need to log in with your Medpriv account.
+For a list of WUSM match statistics for the past several years, please visit Search for WUSM Statistics. (password protected)

 Subspecialty/fellowship training following completion of a family medicine residency training program is available in geriatric medicine and sports medicine.
-Detailed information about the scope of these subspecialty training programs, number of positions offered and length of training is available in the GMED.
-Further information can be obtained from the American Medical Association and the Fellowship and Residency Electronic Interactive Database Access page.
+Detailed information about the scope of these subspecialty training programs, number of positions offered, and length of training is available at the FREIDA website.

 FREIDA physician workforce information for each specialty includes statistical information on the number of positions/programs for residency training, resident work hours, resident work environment and compensation, employment status upon completion of program and work environment for those entering practice in each specialty.